 [email* your-email akismet:author_email]

-Add this option to the field that accepts the URL of the sender.
+You give this option to the field where submitters input the URL of their websites.

 [text your-url akismet:author_url]

 To deploy Akismet in a contact form, use one or more of these options in the form.
 To get accurate results, you are advised to use as many options as possible.